fastmcp-me/agent-twitter-client-mcp/README.md

 If Grok functionality isn't working:

-1. **Version Requirement**: Grok requires [agent-twitter-client v0.0.19](https://github.com/elizaOS/agent-twitter-client/releases/tag/0.0.19) or higher.
-The current package uses v0.0.18 for basic functionality.
+1. **Version Requirement**:

+   - Grok requires [agent-twitter-client v0.0.19](https://github.com/elizaOS/agent-twitter-client/releases/tag/0.0.19) or higher
+   - The current package uses v0.0.18 for basic functionality
-2. **Authentication**: Grok requires valid Twitter authentication.
-Cookie authentication is recommended.
+   - For the demo scripts, use the `--use-local-agent-twitter-client` flag to temporarily install v0.0.19

+2. **Authentication Issues**:

+   - Cookie Format: Ensure cookies are in the correct JSON array format
+   - Cookie Validity: Twitter cookies expire after a certain period
+   - Cloudflare Protection: Username/password authentication may be blocked by Cloudflare
+   - Premium Requirement: Grok access requires a Twitter Premium subscription

-3. **Rate Limits**: Grok has rate limits (typically 25 messages per 2 hours for non-premium accounts).
+3. **Rate Limits**:

+   - Non-premium accounts: 25 messages per 2 hours
-4. **API Changes**: Twitter may change the Grok API endpoints or authentication requirements.
+   - Error Message: "Rate Limited: You've reached the limit..."
+   - Solution: Wait until the rate limit resets or upgrade to a premium account

+4. **Environment File Location**:
+   - For the demo scripts, make sure your credentials are in `demo/.env`, not in the root `.env` file
+   - Use the `--debug-env` flag to check which environment variables are being loaded

+For detailed troubleshooting of Grok issues, see the [Grok Examples](demo/GROK_EXAMPLES.md) documentation.

 ### Server Issues